 Students need strong writing skills to succeed at Niagara University and in their careers.
 In order to develop these skills, students are required to take three Writing Intensive courses.
-Two are taken as part of the General Education curriculum, Writing 100: Thinking and Writing and English 100: Introduction to Literature.
+Two are taken as part of the General Education curriculum, Writing 100: Thinking and Writing and English 110: Literary Perspectives.
 The third course is taken in the major, usually as the capstone course.